-Under applicable regulation, the Bank must hold a 2.50% capital conservation buffer above the adequately capitalized risk-based capital ratios.
-The net unrealized gain or loss on available-for-sale securities is not included in computing regulatory capital.
-Management believes as of December 31, 2022 and December 31, 2021, the Bank meets all capital adequacy requirements to which it is subject.
+The final rules implementing Basel Committee on Banking Supervision's capital guidelines for U.S. banks ("BASEL III rules") became effective for the Bank on January 1, 2015 with full compliance with all of the requirements being phased in over a multi-year schedule, and fully phased in by January 1, 2019.
+Under the BASEL III rules, the Bank must hold a 2.50% capital conservation buffer above the adequately capitalized risk-based capital ratios.
+The net unrealized gain or loss on available for sale securities is not included in computing regulatory capital.
+Management believes as of December 31, 2021 and December 31, 2020, the Bank meets all capital adequacy requirements to which it is subject.